Medically reviewed by Drugs.com. Last updated on Mar 29, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check you at regular visits to make sure that abiraterone is working properly.
-Blood tests will be needed to check for any unwanted effects that may be caused by abiraterone.
+It is very important that your doctor check your progress at regular visits to make sure that abiraterone is working properly.
+Blood and urine tests will be needed to check for any unwanted effects that may be caused by abiraterone.

 Women and children should not use abiraterone.
-Pregnant women or women who may become pregnant should not handle or touch the tablets without protection (e.g., gloves). abiraterone may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-You must use a condom and another effective method of birth control during and for 1 week after the last dose of abiraterone.
+Pregnant women or women who may become pregnant should not handle or touch the tablets without protection (eg, gloves).
+Abiraterone may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+You must use a condom and another effective method of birth control during treatment with abiraterone and for 3 weeks after the last dose.
 If a pregnancy occurs while you are using abiraterone, tell your doctor right away.

-Do not interrupt or stop using abiraterone together with prednisone without asking your doctor.
+Do not interrupt or stop using abiraterone together with prednisone without first asking your doctor.
 This may increase your risk of having adrenal gland problems.
-Talk to your doctor if you have more than one of these symptoms while you are using abiraterone: darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.
+Talk to your doctor if you have darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.